polterguy/hyper-ide/help-files/Hyper IDE/01 - Introduction.md

 ### The file explorer

-To the left at the top of Hyper IDE, you can find a tree view widget.
-We will refer to this widget as your _"solution explorer"_, or the _"file/folder explorer"_ sometimes.
-It displays all the files on your server, and allows you to select and open files for editing.
+To the left in Hyper IDE, you can find a _"tree view widget"_.
+We will refer to this widget as your _"file explorer"_.
+It displays all the files on your server, and allows you to select and open files for editing, in addition to modify and edit your folders.
 The first time you click a folder in the tree view, it will automatically expand the folder, and display its sub-folders and files.
 If you choose to explicitly close the folder later, by clicking the folder icon, you will have to click the folder icon again to expand it.